MarcusWolschon/osmeditor4android/documentation/docs/tutorials/faq.md

 #### The aerial or satellite imagery is out of date

-Vespucci uses the [JOSM Imagery Sources](https://josm.openstreetmap.de/wiki/Maps) for configuring the available backgrounds, or you can switch to using the "editor layer index" (ELI) that is very similar.
+Vespucci uses the [Editor Layer Index](https://github.com/osmlab/editor-layer-index) for configuring the available backgrounds.
 The contents cover essentially all imagery that can legitimately be used for OpenStreetMap purposes.
-If you believe the imagery for a specific region is out of date or there are better sources you should preferably update the [JOSM Imagery Sources](https://josm.openstreetmap.de/wiki/Maps), or [open an issue on the JOSM issue tracker](https://josm.openstreetmap.de/newticket?component=Wiki%20content&keywords=imagery).
+If you believe the imagery for a specific region is out of date or there are better sources you should preferably update the ELI or open an issue there.

-#### How can I add a custom (aerial/satellite) imagery layer

-The preferred method is to add your imagery source to the [JOSM Imagery Sources](https://josm.openstreetmap.de/wiki/Maps) so that it can be used by all OpenStreetMap editors.

-From 10.1 on, the "Advanced preferences" contain an option to add custom imagery via a form, however adding to the [JOSM Imagery Sources](https://josm.openstreetmap.de/wiki/Maps) is still preferred.
-You can update the complete configuration at any time by selecting the corresponding menu entry in the "Tools" menu.

-#### Why can't you provide technical support on the google play store review section

-The google play store allows only one reply to a review with a maximum length of just 350 characters.
-If you believe that what you are experiencing is a clear malfunction please open a new issue on [github](https://github.com/MarcusWolschon/osmeditor4android/issues), if you have questions or can't find how do a specific operation you can ask on the [OpenStreetMap help site](http://help.openstreetmap.org) or one of the other OpenStreetMap communication channels.

-350 characters is 100 characters less than the text above.

 #### On startup Vespucci complains that it can't write to a directory or reports an error